 QUALIFICATIONS

-The Director will be a seasoned leader whoebring significant track record:
+The Director will be a seasoned leader who is action- and results-oriented; resourceful and entrepreneurial; inclusive; adaptable and relationship-oriented with high emotional intelligence.
+He or she will bring:

+A significant track record:

 advancing an ambitious policy agenda in transportation or a related field (such as urban planning, affordable housing, public health, or social justice or economic development).